Illinois General Assembly: History

 The Illinois General Assembly was created by the first state constitution adopted in 1818.
 Initially, the state did not have organized political parties, but the Democratic and Whig parties began to form in the 1830s.

 Future U.S. President Abraham Lincoln successfully campaigned as a member of the Whig Party to serve in the General Assembly in 1834.
 He served four successive terms 1834–42 in the Illinois House of Representatives, supporting expanded suffrage and economic development.
-The Illinois Republican Party was organized at a conference held in Major's Hall in Bloomington, Illinois on May 29, 1856.
-Its founding members came from the former Whig Party in Illinois after its members joined with several powerful local political factions including, notably, the Independent Democrat movement of Chicago that helped elect James Hutchinson Woodworth as mayor in 1848.

-During the election of 1860 in which Lincoln was elected president, Illinois also elected a Republican governor and legislature, but the trials of war helped return the state legislature to the Democrats in 1861.
-The Democratic-led legislature investigated the state's war expenditures and the treatment of Illinois troops, but with little political gain.
-They also worked to frame a new state constitution nicknamed the "Copperhead constitution", which would have given Southern Illinois increased representation and included provisions to discourage banking and the circulation of paper currency.
-Voters rejected each of the constitution's provisions, except the bans on black settlement, voting and office holding.
-The Democratic Party came to represent skepticism in the war effort, until Illinois' Democratic leader Stephen A. Douglas changed his stance and pledged his full support to Lincoln.

-The Democratic Party swept the 1862 election.
-They passed resolutions denouncing the federal government's conduct of the war and urging an immediate armistice and peace convention in the Illinois House of Representatives, leading the Republican governor to suspend the legislature for the first time in the state's history.
-In 1864, Republicans swept the state legislature and at the time of Lincoln's assassination, Illinois stood as a solidly Republican state.
+He later went to the presidency as part of then new Republican Party.

 In 1877, John W. E. Thomas was the first African American elected to the legislature.
 In 1922, Lottie Holman O'Neill was elected to the Illinois House of Representatives, becoming the first woman to serve in the Illinois General Assembly.

 Future U.S. President Barack Obama was elected to the Illinois Senate in 1996, serving there until 2004 when he was elected to the United States Senate.